hololeo/click-n-ollamarun/README.md

 ## Description

-Click-n-OllamaRun is a handy bookmarklet that converts Hugging Face model URLs into Ollama run commands with a single click.
+Click-n-Ollama Run is a handy bookmarklet that converts Hugging Face model URLs into Ollama run commands with a single click.
 It simplifies the process of running Hugging Face models locally using Ollama, saving you time and reducing the chance of errors in command construction.
 Inspired by https://huggingface.co/docs/hub/en/ollama

 <img src="https://github.com/user-attachments/assets/adbe1024-0236-4d12-9e7f-b4574ca61cc1" width="300">